 After your quiz round, if you feel comfortable you could talk to the whole pub, saying something about your experience and why you are doing the quiz.
 Or you could have one to one conversations with people, using your quiz questions as a starting point.

-Find out more and see example questions.
+Find out more and see example questions in our See Us Activity pack.